 Statecharts is a formalism for modelling timed, reactive, autonomous systems, and was introduced by Harel (Harel 1987).
-Its main abstractions are states that can be composed hierarchically and orthogonally; transitions between these states that are either spontaneous, or triggered by an external event (coming from the environment), an internal event raised by an orthogonal component, or a timeout; and actions that are executed when a transition is executed.
+Its main abstractions are states that can be composed hierarchically and orthogonally; transitions between these states that are either spontaneous, or triggered by an external event (coming from the environment), an internal event that was raised by an orthogonal component, or a timeout; and actions that are executed when a transition is executed.

 While Statecharts is an appropriate formalism for describing the timed, reactive, autonomous behaviour of systems, it does not allow to model a system with dynamically changing structure.
-In many systems, objects are continuously created and destroyed.
-The SCCD formalism (Van Mierlo et al. 2016) extends the Statecharts formalism with the concepts of the Class Diagrams formalism (classes and relations, which model structure).
-Each class in the class diagram is associated with a definition of its behaviour (in the form of a Statecharts model).
-At runtime, an object can request for a class to be instantiated as an object, and relationships between classes to be instantiated as links between objects.
+In many systems, objects are continuously created and destroyed, however.
+The SCCD formalism (Van Mierlo, Van Tendeloo, Meyers, Exelmans, and Vangheluwe 2016) extends Statecharts with the concepts of the Class Diagrams formalism (classes and relations), which model structure, and associates with each class a definition of its behaviour (in the form of a Statecharts model).
+At runtime, a class can be instantiated as an object, and relationships between classes can be instantiated as links between objects.
 Links serve as communication channels, over which objects can send and receive events.
 There is exactly one default class, of which an instance is created when the system is started by the runtime.